spatialos/CsharpBlankProject/README.md

 to attach the contents of your `logs` folder and output from the failing commands.

-## Build

-Use `spatial worker build` as usual.

-The current worker configuration is using a modified version of the generated `spatialos.csharp.build.json` which replaces `xbuild` with `msbuild` and adds some extra steps.
-On old versions of Mono (before 5.0.0), even though it's best to just update, you might want to replace `msbuild` with `xbuild`.

 ## Local launch

 Use `spatial local launch` as usual.

-Once the deloyment is running you can connect a worker with:
+Once the deployment is running you can connect a worker with:

 ```
 spatial local worker launch External local